libktx/ktx/README.md

 Note that most guides and examples assume that the reader is at least a bit familiar with the LibGDX API.

 Afraid to use some third-party code?
 Browse through the sources, run the test suites.
-While certainly not perfect, we try to keep to keep the public API clean and *every* feature fully unit tested. *Note: coverage tools still have problems with Kotlin inlined methods, so the reported code coverage might be much lower than the actual.*
+While certainly not perfect, we try to keep the public API clean and *every* feature fully unit tested. *Note: coverage tools still have problems with Kotlin inlined methods, so the reported code coverage might be much lower than the actual.*